spiceai/spiceai/docs/criteria/connectors/beta.md

 - [ ] Documentation includes any exceptions made to allow this connector to reach RC quality (e.g. if a particular data type cannot be supported by the connector).
 - [ ] The connector has an easy to follow quickstart.

+#### Testing

+- [ ] Integration tests to cover simple use cases based on the connector type, e.g. a Spicepod sourcing a file from an FTP server, reading latest GitHub issues, etc.

 ### Conditional Criteria

 The following features/tests are dependent on the required features/tests for the specified connector, from the [Connector criteria table](#beta-release-criteria)